redhat-cop/cloud.aws_ops/roles/moving_objects_between_buckets/README.md

 moving_objects_between_buckets
 ==================

-A role to moving objects between buckets.
+A role to move objects from one S3 Bucket to another.

 Requirements
 ------------